 Quickly, tell me the birth years of your parents …

-Me: what do you think of it?
+Me: what do you think of Find-a-grave?

 Gary: I like the tombstone pictures.
 Surely the date of death is accurate!
-But I’ve sometimes found problems with a birth year when I compare the tombstone to information provided by the deceased — a U.S. draft registration form, maybe.
+But I’ve sometimes found problems with a birth year when I compare the tombstone to information provided by the deceased — a draft registration form, maybe.
 The deceased is not around to dispute his birthdate with his survivors!
 And some people have been known to shave a few years off their age …

 (Well, that takes care of the “birthdate of your parents” issue, thought I).